What are stinging insects?

 To eliminate potentially dangerous stinging insects from your home or property and prevent a re-infestation, partner with a knowledgeable professional.
 At Pest Czar, our local and experienced professionals can provide the comprehensive services needed to find and safely get rid of the stinging insects living in your home, outbuildings, or on your property.
 We can then prevent their return by implementing one of our GreenPro certified pest protection plans.
-For exceptional, eco-friendly stinging insect control services in the Baltimore, Maryland, or Washington, D.C. areas, give us a call at Pest Czar!
+For exceptional, eco-friendly stinging insect control services in the Baltimore Metro area of Maryland, give us a call at Pest Czar!

 How can I prevent stinging insects in the future?